Raman-Shrestha/Raman-Shrestha/README.md

 I am **Raman Shrestha**, a newcomer to the field of web development.
 Currently, I'm on an exciting journey of learning the foundational languages of the web, which include HTML, CSS, and JavaScript.
 I'm laying a strong foundation to explore this vast field.
 As a beginner, I'm eager to grasp the core concepts and explore deeper into the web's possibilities.

-- 🌱 I’m currently learning CSS.
+- 🌱 I’m currently learning CSS
 - 📫 How to reach me: shrestha_raman@outlook.com

 ## Learning Resources